rustamlatypov/parallel-radixsort/README.md

-# LSD radix sort and LSD parallel radix sort
+# LSD radix sort and parallel radix sort

 Developed in April, 2019.

 ## Description

+Implementations for LSD radix sort and LSD parallel radix sort.
+LSD radix sort is rather straightforward algorithm.
+LSD parallel radix sort is parallelized both in the counting phase and the reorganizing phase.
+Parellelization is achieved using Java's ForkJoinTask framework.

 ## Software prerequisites